swissspidy/oEmbed-API/README.md

 * First release

 ## Upgrade Notice ##

+### 0.5.0 ###
+This update includes dozens of bug fixes and even some accessibility improvements.
+Now displays featured images, too!

 ### 0.4.0 ###
 You can now use this plugin without the REST API too!